-Archaic humans - homo erectus and then homo heidelbergensis - began dispersing out of Africa as much as 2 million years ago; the latter, which flourished about 500,000 years ago, was the probable ancestor of our relatives, the Denisovans and Neanderthals.
+Our ancestors, archaic humans - first homo erectus and then homo heidelbergensis - began dispersing out of Africa as much as 2 million years ago.
+Homo heidelbergensis, which flourished about 500,000 years ago, was the probable progenitor of our close relatives, the Denisovans and Neanderthals.
 Anatomically modern humans arose in Africa as much as 300,000 years ago and began leaving some 70,000 years ago, first heading East to Asia and Oceania, then to Europe about 40,000 years ago.
-Our own species (homo sapiens), along with our Neanderthal and Denisovan cousins, endured and then began to flourish throughout the last three in a series of glacial-interglacial cycles, each lasting about100,000 years; during the last Ice Age, humans occupied parts of northern Eurasia as the continental glaciers waxed and waned.
+Our own species (homo sapiens), along with our Neanderthal and Denisovan cousins, endured and then began to flourish throughout the last three in a series of glacial-interglacial cycles, each lasting about 100,000 years; during the last Ice Age, humans occupied parts of northern Eurasia as the continental glaciers waxed and waned.